backand/angular-yeoman-todos/README.md

   }
 ]
   ```
+3. Press the "Create" button to create your database.
+4. Open a console on your machine, and navigate to (or create) a directory to hold the source code.
-2. Run the following commands
+5. Run the following commands from the console:

   ```bash
   git clone https://github.com/backand/angular-yeoman-todos.git